Severe storms and reported tornadoes tear through Texas as storm system heads east – KION546

 Dozens of homes and other buildings were badly damaged as severe storms and reported tornadoes moved through Texas Monday, and officials are setting up shelters for displaced families as they try to assess the full scope of the damage.

-There were 17 tornado reports across Texas and Oklahoma, CNN meteorologist Rob Shackelford said.
-Nearly 65,000 customers were without power in Texas early Tuesday, largely in the Houston area, according to PowerOutage.US.
+There were 20 tornado reports across Texas and Oklahoma, the National Weather Service said.
+More than 54,000 customers were without power in Texas early Tuesday, largely in the Houston area, according to PowerOutage.US.

-Five million people from eastern Texas to northwestern Louisiana and southwestern Arkansas remained under tornado watches through early Tuesday morning, Shackelford said, adding more than 800,000 people in the Austin area were under a flash-flood warning.
+Around 8.5 million people from eastern Texas to northwestern Louisiana and southwestern Arkansas will remain under tornado watches until 8 a.m., CNN Meteorologist Rob Shackelford said.
+Hail up to 1.5 inches in diameter and wind gusts to 75 mph are possible.

 The line of severe weather struck as the state was already dealing with more than 170 wildfires over the past week, which had burned more than 108,000 acres, fire officials said.